Colorado Republican AG Cynthia Coffman jumps in the governor’s race. Here’s what that means.

 … for one it means a current gubernatorial rival might run to replace her instead

-Attorney General Cynthia Coffman chose the morning after Election Day to leap into a crowded race for governor leaving Republicans scrambling to field candidates to run in her place for AG— including George Brauchler, a high-profile district attorney who was already running for governor.
+Attorney General Cynthia Coffman chose the morning after Election Day to leap into the crowded race for governor leaving Republicans scrambling to field candidates to run in her place for AG— including George Brauchler, a high-profile district attorney who was already running for governor.

 Coffman became the first female candidate in a field of nine Republican contenders vying for the job of term-limited Democratic Gov. John Hickenlooper.
 Her decision left the attorney general’s race wide open, which caused some dominoes to fall across the Republican gameboard in Colorado.
 Brauchler, the Arapaho-area district attorney, decided to leave the governor’s race to run for AG instead.